suja-codes/portfolio/README.md

 - A Portfolio to showcase what i have learned so far.

+- A fully responsive portfolio that can adjust to multiple screen sizes.

 - In the Projects page of the Portfolio, links for github repositories can be found.